heatherwang39/Used-Item-Trading-App/phase2/Design Patterns.md

 ####TradeAlgorithm/TradeAlgorithmFactory
 #####(By Warren Zhu)

-*Please refer to "TradeAlgorithm" under the Strategy Subheading to better understand TradeAlgorithms*
+*Please refer to "Trade/TradeAlgorithm" under the Strategy Subheading to better understand TradeAlgorithms*

 As the program grows, a variety of TradeAlgorithms will very likely come into existence.
 As such, a TradeAlgorithmFactory has been implemented to make it easier to add new TradeAlgorithms.